DevChris3/javaScript/README.md

 Learning JavaScript has been amazing, exciting and a bit of HARD WORK.
 I used GitHub to store what i learned so that other programmers may come and learn from my repositories.

-Here you'll learn about JavaScript:
+Here is where i display my code as i continue my journey to learn about JavaScript:

 - Variables
 - Data types